 After high school, Sachter-Smith studied tropical plant sciences at the University of Hawaii’s CTAHR.
 During that time, he honed his banana cultivation skills at a student farm he helped set up and, whenever possible, he made bananas the topic of his class assignments to learn more about them.

 His name was already circulating within the banana community when he attended the 2009 ISHS-ProMusa symposium in Guangzhou, China, which led to an internship at the International Institute of Tropical Agriculture’s banana breeding program in Uganda the following summer.
-In addition to breeding techniques, he learned how to characterize and document banana plants.
-His experience helped him land his first assignment abroad.
+In addition to breeding techniques, he learned how to characterize and document banana plants, an experience that helped him land his first assignment abroad.
 In 2011, he spent a month in the Solomon Islands to train field collection curators in morphological characterization as part of a project funded by the Crop Trust.

-The self-described 'Musologist' went on to do an MSc thesis on the search of naturally occurring resistance to Bunchy top.
+The self-described 'Musaologist' went on to do an MSc thesis on the search of naturally occurring resistance to Bunchy top.
 Since graduating, he has combined exploring banana diversity in Asia and the Pacific, with growing a diversity of banana cultivars on a farm in Oahu’s North Shore, where he took up banana breeding again.

 Between 2016 and 2019, Sachter-Smith participated in a series of collecting missions, organized by the Alliance of Bioversity International and CIAT and local hosts*, in Bougainville, Cook Islands, Samoa and Papua New Guinea (PNG).
 In 2018-19, he also participated in missions organized by CIRAD to look for Musa balbisiana in Vietnam, Laos and China**.
 These and more are featured in the World Banana Tour presentation he did for this year’s Hawaii Tropical Fruit Growers Conference.
 His publications, including catalogs of cultivars, are available in Musalit.